Blue house entryway and front door with bushes on each side.

 How To Get VA Loan Preapproval

 One of the first steps in pursuing a VA loan is getting approved for a specific amount so you can begin house hunting (many lenders call this “preapproval”).
-VA loan preapproval gives you an advantage when making an offer to buy a home so you and the sellers can be confident in your offer.
+VA loan preapproval gives you an advantage when making an offer to buy a home so you and the seller can be confident in your offer.

 First, let’s discuss the unique VA loan approval process.